I-2-5-34.When to Obtain Medical Expert Opinion

 • Whether to receive the ME's opinion in testimony at a hearing or in response to written interrogatories.

-If an ALJ decides to obtain ME's opinion by hearing testimony, OHO management, through designated staff, will generally direct the ME to appear by telephone or video teleconferencing.
+If an ALJ decides to obtain ME's opinion by hearing testimony, OHO management, through designated staff, will generally direct the ME to appear by audio, agency video, or online video.